nk932714/puppetron-heroku/README.md

 API
 ---

-The API can perform 3 actions:
+The API can perform 4 actions:

 - [Screenshot](#screenshot) - take a screenshot of the web page
 - [Render](#render) - render and serialize a HTML copy of the web page
 - [PDF](#pdf) - generate a PDF of the web page
+- [Proxy][#proxy] - just a proxy, return staic file requested from the url

 **`URL`** - the URL with encoded `pathname`, `search` and `hash`.